SciRuby/daru/README.md

 * Completely test all functionality for NMatrix and MDArray.
 * Basic Data manipulation and analysis operations:
     - Different kinds of join operations
-    - Dataframe/vector merge
+    - Dataframe/vector merge (left, right, inner, outer)
     - Creation of correlation, covariance matrices
     - Verification of data in a vector
+    - DF concat
 * Transpose a dataframe.
 * Option to express a DataFrame as an NMatrix or MDArray so as to use more efficient storage techniques.
 * Assignment of a column to a single number should set the entire column to that number.
 * == between daru_vector and string/number.
 * Multiple column assignment with []=
-* Creation of DataFrame from Array of Arrays.
 * Multiple value assignment for vectors with []=.
 * Load DataFrame from multiple sources (excel, SQL, etc.).
 * Deletion of elements from Vector should only modify the index and leave the vector as it is so that compacting is not needed and things are faster.